-Perspective: Direct-To-Consumer Medicine Can Be Quick And Discreet, But What's Lost?
+Opinion: Direct-To-Consumer Medicine Can Be Quick And Discreet, But What's Lost?

 If you're on Instagram or if you've taken the New York City subway lately, chances are you've heard of Hims, the men's health and wellness company with a penchant for advertisements featuring suggestive cacti and eggplants against pastel backgrounds.
 The Web-based startup targets the young male demographic with skin care products, multivitamins and erectile dysfunction medications.